 - The course is necessary to complete the on-campus student’s graduation requirements.
 The student must be eligible for graduation at the end of the semester in which the course is being offered.
 In addition, the course must not be offered in any on-campus format during that semester or, if it is, there must be an unavoidable schedule conflict with another required course.

 - The student commutes 120 miles or more one way in order to attend on-campus courses.

 - The student is suffering a physical injury, disease, or disability limiting their ability to attend on-campus courses.

 - The student has firmly established plans to move away from the Louisville area (more than 120 miles) during the semester in which the course is offered.

-- The each respective school dean determines whether the student has experienced an extraordinary circumstance predicating the need to register early.
-Full time employment does not qualify as an extraordinary circumstance.
+- The respective school dean determines whether the student has experienced an extraordinary circumstance predicating the need to register early.
+Full-time employment does not qualify as an extraordinary circumstance.

 By submitting this form, I hereby agree that the below-written statements are factual and true to the best of my knowledge.